Zay Flowers

-Xavien "Zay" Kevonn Flowers (born September 11, 2000) is an American football wide receiver for the Boston College Eagles.
+Xavien "Zay" Kevonn Flowers (born September 11, 2000) is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Boston College Eagles and was selected by the Ravens in the first round of the 2023 NFL draft.

-Early life and high school
+Early life

-Flowers grew up in Fort Lauderdale, Florida, and attended NSU University School.
+Flowers was born to Willie Flowers and Jackie Walden on September 11, 2000.
+When Flowers was five years old, his mother died from a head injury.
+The 11th of 14 children, Flowers grew up in Fort Lauderdale, Florida, and attended NSU University School.
+While Flowers was in high school, his brother, Martin, was murdered.
 As a junior, he caught 48 passes for 631 yards and 10 touchdowns.
+While at NSU, Flowers played wide receiver and cornerback, helping the team to back to back state semifinal appearances.
+As a 3-star prospect, he ranked as the nation's 135th receiver recruit and committed to play college football at Boston College.

 College career

 As a true freshman, Flowers caught 22 passes for 341 yards and three touchdowns.
-After Boston College sent home their students in March 2020, he returned to Florida and worked out on occasion with NFL players Antonio Brown and Geno Smith.
+After Boston College closed their campus in March 2020 due to COVID-19, he returned to Florida and worked out on occasion with NFL players Antonio Brown and Geno Smith.
 Flowers became the second wide receiver in school history to be named first team All-Atlantic Coast Conference after finishing his sophomore season with 56 receptions for 892 yards and nine touchdowns.
 He was named third-team All-ACC after catching 44 passes for 746 yards and five touchdowns.
-On December 1, 2022, Flowers declared for the 2023 NFL Draft.
+During his career at Boston College, Flowers broke numerous records, including first in career touchdowns, receptions, and receiving yards.
+On December 1, 2022, Flowers declared for the 2023 NFL draft.